Minority (Green Day song)

 "Minority" is a song by the American rock band Green Day.
-It was released to radio in August 2000 as the lead single from their sixth studio album, Warning.
+It was released to radio on August 22, 2000, as the lead single from their sixth studio album, Warning.
 The song remained at No. 1 for five weeks in a row on the Billboard Modern Rock chart in late 2000, making it one of the most successful songs from the band in the 2000s.

 The song was heard on several US radio stations prior to the scheduled August 22 release date.
 Around the same time, Green Day was shooting the music video for the song.
 At the end of August, the single debuted on Billboard's Mainstream Rock Airplay chart at number 17.
 The video first aired on September 14 on MTV's Total Request Live.
 A retail single was released the next day.
 In the UK, the single first entered the Official Charts at number 18 at the end of September, and stayed on the chart for three weeks.
 At the end of October, a four-track maxi single was released on vinyl through Adeline Records.